Mithgol/simteconf/README.md

    * changing defaults in the middle of the file,
    * conditional sections,
    * using (and especially redefining) environment variables.

+These two programs themselves do not (obviously) use simteconf, but a simteconf-using script may analyze their configuration files.

 # Using simteconf